justinoboyle/TT142/README.md

 ## Credits

-  - Gilbert Gobbels, creator, coder, executive
+  - Gilbert Gobbels, creator, coder, executive.

 ## License
 This repo and all of it's files are licensed under the MIT license, more info can be found in LICENSE